MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ::: tip
 These changes are _upcoming._ Follow [this GitHub issue](https://github.com/MetaMask/metamask-extension/issues/8077) for updates.

-All consumers of this API will be affected by the `eth_chainId` bug fix (see [next subsection](#window-ethereum-api-changes)).
+All consumers of MetaMask's provider may be affected by the `eth_chainId` bug (see [next subsection](#window-ethereum-api-changes)).

-Otherwise, if you are new to using the provider or use [ethers](https://www.npmjs.com/package/ethers), you do not have to worry about these changes, and can skip ahead [to the next section](#api).
+Other than that, if you are new to using the provider, you do not have to worry about these changes, and can skip ahead [to the next section](#api).
 :::

 ### `window.ethereum` API Changes

-In **Q3 2020** (date TBD), we are introducing some breaking changes to this API, which we encourage you to [read more about here](https://medium.com/metamask/breaking-changes-to-the-metamask-inpage-provider-b4dde069dd0a).
+In the near future, we are introducing some breaking changes to this API, which we encourage you to [read more about here](https://medium.com/metamask/breaking-changes-to-the-metamask-inpage-provider-b4dde069dd0a).

 At that time, we will: